Aquabord Solves a Lot of Watercolor Problems

 Protect the Painting

-After the painting is thoroughly dry, apply 2-3 coats of Krylon UV resistant acrylic spray for protection.
+After the watercolor is thoroughly dry, apply 2-3 coats of Krylon UV resistant acrylic spray for protection.
+(I usually wait a couple of days, just to make sure.)

 The spray will protect the painting from moisture, dust and ultraviolet rays.